 Learn how to make complex information accessible

 The noncredit Technical and Professional Writing Certificate program is a collaboration between UD’s Division of Professional and Continuing Studies (UD PCS) and Department of English.
 It equips professionals with essential communication skills to tackle complex challenges, covering topics such as grant writing, project management, graphic design, usability and digital accessibility.
-The program consists of three stackable six-week courses, each taught by leading UD faculty experts, offering digital badges upon completion and culminating in a certificate.
+The program consists of three stackable courses, each developed and facilitated by leading UD faculty experts, offering digital badges upon completion and culminating in a digital certificate of completion.

 Designed for engineers, scientists, healthcare professionals, business managers and anyone else who needs to produce high-quality written content, program participants are taught how to structure and present information accessibly to diverse audiences.
 This skill is crucial in today’s information-rich environment, especially for roles that require translating technical jargon into understandable language for stakeholders, clients or the general public.